Trip Around the Sun Tour

 The Trip Around the Sun Tour was the sixteenth headlining concert tour by American country music artist Kenny Chesney.
-It began on April 21, 2018, in Tampa, Florida and finished on August 25, 2018, in Foxborough, Massachusetts.
-The tour played NFL, MLB, and MLS stadiums, and amphitheaters.
+It began on April 21, 2018, in Tampa Bay, Florida and finished on August 24, 2018, in Foxborough, Massachusetts.
+The tour played NFL, MLB, and MLS stadiums.
 The tour was first announced in October 2017.

 Commercial reception

 The tour was marked as Chesney's biggest ever, earning $114.3 million.
 1.289 million tickets were reportedly sold.